-Be a part of the festivities, browse art, gorge on delicious food and drinks, shop fresh at the farmer’s market, have an exhilarating experience on the joy rides, and catch a glimpse of the amazing local culture of Summerville at this festival.
+Be a part of the festivities, gorge on delicious food and drinks, shop fresh at the farmer’s market, have an exhilarating experience on the joy rides, and catch a glimpse of the great local culture of Summerville at this festival.

 Attend the Sweet Tea Festival